Times Of India

 Acquitting Nanda’s co-passenger Manik Kapur for

-court convicted Rajeev Gupta and his servants Bhola Nath and Shyam Singh Rana, for destroying evidence.
+lack of evidence, the court convicted Rajeev Gupta and his servants Bhola Nath and Shyam Singh Rana, for destroying evidence.

 TIMES VIEW: There are some who find merit in the argument that Nanda should’ve been convicted for rash and negligent driving, which carries a lighter sentence than culpable homicide not amounting to murder.
 That’s for the courts to decide.
 What we ask for, though, is uniform application of the law.
 For every Sanjeev Nanda, there are a hundred bus drivers who drive like maniacs and kill without ever being brought to book.
 In Delhi, many of the buses are said to be actually owned by politicians and policemen, and nothing ever happens to the drivers of such buses.
 It’s not our case that the rich and famous be spared; but singling out the rich and famous for punishment doesn’t fully serve the cause of justice either.
 Also, when accidents occur because of terrible road conditions, poor street lighting and broken dividers, why aren’t government officials who are responsible for such negligence brought to trial?